E min and `Never’

 Ex05 / 1.66 = 1,580,000 psi / 1.66 = 950,000 psi … yeah, as from NDS Supp 5A.

-Let’s calculate Z.
+Let’s calculate the `Z statistic’.

 Z = (x – μ) / σ , where `x’ is 950,000 …